caequezlam/APEX_Potato__Bolivia/README.md

 #  Data for Quezada et al., 2021.
-Calibration and Validation.....

-I. APEX tabs
+APEX model calibration and validation to simulate potato yields response to irrigation in Bolivian Altiplano region

-APEX model tabs used for calibration and valitation: APEXCONT, SITE, SUBAREA, SOIL, MNGMENT, WDLY, PLANT.TAB
+I. Data used to fed the APEX model for calibration and validation procedure: CONTROL COMPONENT, SITE, SUBAREA, SOIL, MANAGMENT, CLIMATE, CROP DATA